tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/authorization/pim-role-assignment-rest-sample.md

 1. Use a GUID tool to generate a unique identifier that will be used for the role assignment identifier.
 The identifier has the format: `00000000-0000-0000-0000-000000000000`

+1. [Optional] Choose a `RoleEligibilitySchedule` that you want to activate and get the `RoleEligibilityScheduleId` from the [Role Eligibility Schedules](rest/api/authorization/role-eligibility-schedules) API to pass in as the `LinkedRoleEligibilityScheduleId`.
+This is optional, and if not passed the system will pick a `RoleEligibilitySchedule`.

 1. Start with the following request:

     ```http